Application to Teacher Education

 - Successfully complete EDN 101 with a grade of "C" or higher.

-- Students minoring or having a supplemental major in Secondary Education must successfully complete a minimum of nine credit hours in their primary academic (teaching) major with grades of "C" or higher.
+- Students with a supplemental major in Secondary Education must successfully complete a minimum of nine credit hours in their primary academic (teaching) major and EDN 200/201 with grades of "C" or higher.

-- Students minoring or having a supplemental major in Secondary Education must earn a 2.5000 grade point average (GPA) in the primary major, and a 2.75 GPA overall and in the professional education courses.
+- Students with a supplemental major in Secondary Education must earn a 2.5000 grade point average (GPA) in the primary major, and a 2.75 GPA overall and in the professional education courses.
 This includes course work from all institutions attended.

-- Students majoring in Elementary Education must successfully complete a minimum of nine credit hours in the major beyond PSY 100, with grades of "C" or higher.
+- Students majoring in Elementary Education must successfully complete a minimum of nine credit hours in the major including EDN 228/299 and 260 with grades of "C" or higher.

 - Students majoring in Elementary Education must earn a 2.750 grade point average (GPA) overall, in the major, and in all the professional education courses.
 This includes course work from all institutions attended.

-- Declare major in Elementary Education or minor or supplemental major in Secondary Education.
+- Declare major in Elementary Education or a supplemental major in Secondary Education.

 - Submit a four-year plan signed by the student's assigned advisor.